 Example 1: Use COUNT Function to Count Numbers in Given Range

 Using the COUNT function, we can easily count any range of numbers.
-For showing the process, let’s assume we have a dataset of some Foods with their name, Date, and Sales.
+To show the process, let’s assume we have a dataset of some Foods with their name, Date, and Sales.
 Now, we will count the number of sales by counting the sales cells.

 - Initially, select cell D13 and write down the following formula.

 - Finally, hit the Enter key to get the result.